-A team of scientists, including EPFL, has developed a breakthrough device called SPOT-RVC that doctors could use to inject medicine into retinal veins with unprecedented accuracy.
+On September 11, a team of scientists has presented a breakthrough device at EPFL- called SPOT-RVC that doctors could use to inject medicine into retinal veins with unprecedented accuracy.
 The device is originally a microscopic glass with a tiny fluidic channel no wider than a strand of hair as well as a sophisticated mechanism of flexible blades.

 The SPOT-RVC device which stands for Safe Puncture Optimized Tool for Retinal Vein Cannulation is just 6cm in length and 1 mm in thickness.
 Scientists developed this device to inject medicine directly into a patient’s retinal veins – something that has never before been possible.

 In addition, it has a tiny fluidic channel, narrow than a strand of hair and also has a sophisticated mechanism of flexible blades.
 The channel was developed using an innovative process developed by scientists at Galatea, that allows for fabricating, arbitrarily long and shaped, sealed cavities.
 Interestingly, the channel extends all the way down to the needle tip, thus allow doctors to inject the medicine.

 Finally, the device is made of a single piece of fused silica (SiO2), with the help of unique expertise of FEMTOprint for integrating multiple functions in the same substrate.

 Professor Thomas J. Wolfensberger, the chief physician at Jules-Gonin Hospital, said, “We wanted to develop a surgical method for treating retinal vein occlusion, which occurs when the main vein carrying blood away from the eye is blocked.
 There is currently no way to treat this condition – we can only treat the resulting complications.”